-Millions of Americans have had personal and financial information stolen in an incredibly large security breach at Equifax, one of the three major credit bureaus.
+Millions of Americans have had personal and financial information stolen in an incredibly large data breach at Equifax, one of the three major credit bureaus.

 Cybercriminals may have accessed information for as many as 143 million consumers in the U.S., including their social security numbers, names, birthdates, and addresses.
 A smaller percentage of those individuals may also have had their credit card information stolen.

 Think this data breach doesn’t apply to you?
 Think again.